-Most students obtain their internship, which is a required part of the undergraduate business curriculum, at the end of their junior year.
-However, BBA Career Services encourages freshmen and sophomores to attend its recruiting activities and events, which can help them obtain various internships prior to the required internship.
+Most students obtain an internship, which can satisfy the undergraduate business curriculum experiential learning course requirement, at the end of their junior year.
+However, BBA Career Services encourages freshmen and sophomores to attend its recruiting activities and events, which can help them obtain other internships that may provide valuable experience but don't count for the required experiential learning course.
 These experiences can help students develop their résumés and job search skills.

-More information about BBA Career Services is provided on the McCombs School website.
+More information about BBA Career Services is provided on the McCombs School of Business website.